victorcouste/minikube-starburst-demo/README.md

 ## Run

 ```
+#If you have already a minikube cluster running, stop and delete it
+minikube stop
+minikube delete

 mini-starburst.sh
 ```
 At the end of the deployment process (around 5 minutes duration), there will be 6 pods in your cluster: